jackhanaway/NWL-PEM/README.md

 ## Intangibles

 Having had the opportunity to work with Hargrove in Eau Claire, I was able to gauge two key proponents to his success: he knows how to use his arsenal, and he pitches with emotion.
 Hargrove's pitch arsenal and shapes resemble a Northwoods League equivalent of an MLB north-to-south arsenal, and his eye-popping GPE Pitching Score is a testament to his ability to execute said arsenal.
+Additionally, Hargrove had an impressive 66% first-pitch strike rate, good for 6th among qualified pitchers in the dataset.
 While some negative body language may occasionally seep through from a bad call, Hargrove is on the mound looking to dominate his opponent, and has a tangible mound presence.
 Hargrove's lethal combination of a strong mental game and a refined north-south arsneal led to him dominating the Great Plains East division with the top GPE Pitching Score.

 ## MLB Comparison: Trey Yesavage